skejserjensen/ModelarDB/README.md

 # ModelarDB
-ModelarDB is a modular model-based time series management system that interfaces a query engine and a storage system with ModelarDB Core.
-This Core is a self-contained, adaptive, and highly extensible Java library for automatic online compression of time series.
-ModelarDB is designed for Unix-like operating systems and tested on Linux and macOS.
+ModelarDB is a modular model-based time series management system that interfaces a query engine and a data store with ModelarDB Core.
+This Core is a self-contained, adaptive, and highly extensible Java library for automatic online compression and efficient aggregation of time series.
+ModelarDB is designed for Unix-like operating systems and is tested on Linux.

 This repository primarily contains the static source code for the legacy JVM-based versions of ModelarDB documented in the [papers listed